Siyuexi/Hue/README.md

 2. We offer reproduction of the following experiments：
    1. Experiments on parser accuracy in RQ1 and RQ2.
    2. Experiments on Hue's feedback mechanism in RQ3.
-3. We also provide the source code for generating figures in paper.
+3. We also provide the source code for generating figures in paper at `draw.py`.
+The result data in the source code can be reproduced with the following guidance.
 4. We do not offer experiments on SPINE because SPINE is not yet open source.
-5. We do not provide reproduction of the experiment about execution time.
+5. We do not provide reproduction data of the experiment about execution time.
 This is because the experiment requires a large number of logs, which are difficult to upload to the support material.
 And the results vary considerably from one device to another.
+To reproduce the results of parsing efficiency, people can copy and paste the raw data and ground-truth labels to scale-up the dataset and also run benchmarks on their own device.

 ## Reproduction